 Mainland Chinese actress Xu Jinglei makes a confident helming debut with “My Father and I,” an episodic but affecting portrait of a daughter and her wastrel dad adjusting to life with each other after her mother’s death.
-Pic will be of interest to Asiaphiles and Asia-friendly fests.
+Too character-driven and a tad soft-centered for Western markets’ taste in Chinese fare, it’s still an involving light drama, well played by Xu herself and Ye Daying, that will be of interest to Asiaphiles and Asia-friendly fests.
 Specialist tube sales also look warm.

 In the space of a few years, and away from the international spotlight, Xu, 29, has carved out a rep as one of China’s most interesting and iconic young actresses.
 After starting in TV, she has starred in a series of films that have positioned her between the mainstream and the underground vid scene — “Dazzling,” “Spring Subway,” “Far From Home” and, in her best perf prior to “Father,” Zhang Yuan’s “I Love You,” as a psychotic wife.

 Built as a series of memories, in three half-hour sections, “Father” starts with a voiceover by Yu Jing (Xu), recalling how, as a child, she would often glimpse her estranged dad, Yu Da (Ye), in the street but he never acknowledged her.
 First time they meet properly is when he collects her from school after her mom dies in an accident.

 Shaven-headed and podgy, Yu Da looks more like a gangster, and in fact runs a somewhat shady bar with a friend (Zhang, cameoing).